 - black food coloring marker

-Next, layer some sugar snap peas in the bottom of one of the smaller containers.
-Cut slices from the widest end of the carrot and then use small flower cutters to create decorative shapes.
+Step three: Layer some sugar snap peas in the bottom of one of the smaller containers.
+Cut slices from the widest end of the carrot and use small flower cutters to create decorative shapes.
 Carefully insert toothpicks into the side of each carrot flower.

-Thread a sugar snap pea onto each toothpick to represent the flowers’ stems.
-Trim the pea pods and toothpicks if necessary and add them to the container.
+Step four: Thread a sugar snap pea onto each toothpick to make the flower stems.
+Trim the pea pods and toothpicks if necessary.
+Layer the flowers on top of the other snap peas.

-Add a big handful of the rocket crackers to the second small container.
-Use a circle cutter to cut a “moon” from a slice of the Havarti cheese (swiss cheese works well for this too because the holes look like craters!).
-Add the cheese to the crackers then top with another rocket cracker.
+Step five: Add a handful of the rocket crackers to the second small container.
+Use a circle cutter to cut a “moon” from a slice of the Havarti cheese (swiss cheese works well for this too, because the holes look like craters!).
+Add the moon to the crackers, then top with another rocket cracker.

-Finally, make a sandwich using the leftover cheese from the moon cut-out, ham and any veggies or condiments your child likes.
-Cut the sandwich in half and stack the two halves on top of each other in the remaining lunch box container.
-Trim another slice of cheese to fit the dimensions of the container.
-This will be a classroom “white board”.
-If you like, you can also make a frame for the “white board” by trimming the brown end-slices of the bread (also known as the “heel”) to the same dimensions as the cheese slice and then cutting out the middle.
-This is optional, but it gives the “whiteboard” a nice look.
+Step seven: Trim another slice of cheese to fit the dimensions of the container.
+This will be a classroom “whiteboard.”
+For extra credit, you can also make a frame for the whiteboard by trimming the end-slices of the bread to the same dimensions as the cheese slice and then cutting out the middle.

-Put all the small containers inside the lunch box and pack it up for a fun lunch time treat!
+Step nine: Put all the small containers inside the lunch box and pack it up for a fun lunchtime treat!